sagieppel/Classification-of-specific-image-region-using-a-convolutional-neural-net-with-ROI-mask-input/README.md

 # Classification of specific image region using a convolutional neural net with ROI mask input

-Given an image and region of interest (ROI) mask as input, the net classifies the region of the image marked in the input mask.
+Given an image and region of interest (ROI) mask as input, the net classifies the region of the image marked in the mask.

 ![](/Figure1.png)
 Figure 1.
 Segment-specific Classification using CNN